 In Australia, there is a “very compelling organic plan” that will be executed, using News Corp’s “phenomenal” assets to create a distinct way of offering sports betting to the audience.
 “We want to do something different, and can do so with this partnership.”

 M&A can’t be ruled out, he adds.
 “It’s a fast consolidating market,” Chhabra says.
-“The fact there has been so much consolidation actually creates an opportunity for us; as punters want choice, so with fewer large scale operators in the market and we can fill that gap.
+“The fact there has been so much consolidation actually creates an opportunity for us.
+Punters want choice, so with fewer large scale operators in the market we can fill that gap.

 “[But] you can’t rule out M&A – that’s just the reality of life in most regulated territories.”